patrick-andrew-jain-taylor/jain-taylor-family-cookbook/_recipes/bar-pizza.md

 2. Grease baking pan(s) with 2 teaspoons of olive oil.[^2]
 3. Flatten dough into a circle, but do not over knead.
 Let them proof for either 1/2 hour in the warm oven, or let them rise at room temperature for about an hour.[^3]
 4. After proofing, flatten the dough with your hands, and make rows of tiny holes with your fingernails.
 This will result in a golf ball effect.
-5. Preheat the oven to 500F in convection mode with pizza stone(s) laid on racks for roughly 1 hour.[^4]
+5. Preheat the oven to 500F in convection mode.[^4]
 6. Prep pizza sauce in a blender or food processor.[^5]
 7. Add a little more than 1/2 cup of sauce on the pizza, and spread with ladle in a circular motion.[^6]
 8. Add handfuls of pizza cheese blend on top of the sauce.[^7]